Skip to content

 Primary Key Generation Strategy

-Overview of Primary Key Generation Strategy
+Primary Key Generation Strategy Overview

 The primary key generation strategy must use the INPUT type, which means the primary key value needs to be provided by the user when inserting data.
 MyBatis-Plus supports defining the @KeySequence annotation in a parent class, which can be inherited and used by child classes.